Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Existence of metric cone

 Define a map by $h=(h_1,h_2,...,h_n)$.
 It is easy to see that the map $h$ is a $\Psi(\frac{1}{R}, \delta; \Lambda)$ Gromov-Hausdorff approximation to $B_p(1)$ by using the estimate (\ref{c0-h}) in Lemma \ref{harmonic-estimate}.
 Since $h$ maps $\partial B_p(1)$ nearby $\partial B_0(1)$ with distance less than $\Psi$, by a small modification to $h$ we may assume that

-Next we us a degree argument in [C2] to show that the image of $h$ contains $B_0(1-\Psi)$ .
+Next we use a degree argument in [Ch2] to show that the image of $h$ contains $B_0(1-\Psi)$.
 By using Vitali covering lemma, there exists a point $x$ in $B_p(\frac{1}{8})$ such that for any $r$ less than $\frac{1}{8}$ it holds

 and

 Let $\eta=\Psi^{\frac{1}{2n+1}}$.
 For any $y$ with $d(x,y)=r<\frac{1}{8}$, applying Lemma \ref{segment-inequ} to $A_1=B_x(\eta r), A_2=B_y(\eta r), e=|\text{hess }h_i|$ , we get from (\ref{almost-hassian-zero-2}),